LIVELIHOOD EMPOWERMENT OF TRIBAL WOMEN THROUGH THE SELF HELP GROUPS (SHG)

 Community members here earn SoCCs for activities such as increased school attendance, immunization of children, and maintaining neighborhood cleanliness.
 SoCCs are redeemed for fishing net thread (1.5kg of thread per woman) and poultry (10 chicks per woman), which raise nutritional and financial status.
 Within their respective communities, the use of SoCCs has been influential in facilitating community-building activities while providing provisions that support livelihood, skill empowerment and healthcare.

 Since the launch of the project in April 2017, 85% women/men SHG members attended SHG training and meetings.
-65% women checked hygiene of school going children.
-Almost 90% parents attended parents teachers meetings, 30% hamlets showed improved environmental hygiene.
+65% of women checked hygiene of school going children.
+Almost 90% of parents attended parent teachers meetings, 30% hamlets showed improved environmental hygiene.
 Women, especially leaders began participating in social activities – helping sick to reach hospital and support the needy.
 Read more here in our six-month report.

 (August 2017 Update) Our SoCCs members in Dasgaon attended their first gram panchayat (local village governance) meeting for which they earned SoCCs.
 While the government now encourages civic engagement, SoCCs provide incentives and structure for women who would otherwise be left out of the process.
 Thus, for the first time ever, members presented a written formal demand to their gram panchayat, requesting mats for children to be used in the village hall.